Duality and Optimality of Auctions for Uniform Distributions: Introduction

 which is a simple rearrangement of~\eqref{eq:utilitydef}.

-It is standard in Mechanism Design to ask for auctions to respect the following two properties, for any player $i\in[n]$: \begin{itemize} \item \emph{Individual Rationality (IR)}: $u_i(\vecc x|\vecc x_i)\geq 0$ for all $\vecc x\in D$ \item \emph{Incentive Compatibility (IC)}: $u_i(\vecc x|\vecc x_i)\geq u_i((\vecc x_{-i},\vecc x_i')|\vecc x_i)$ for all $\vecc x \in D$ and $\vecc x_i'\in D_i$ \end{itemize} The IR constraint corresponds to the notion of voluntary participation, that is, a bidder cannot harm herself by truthfully taking part in the auction, while IC captures the fundamental property that truthtelling is a dominant strategy for the bidder in the underlying game, i.e.~she will never receive a better utility by lying.
+It is standard in Mechanism Design to ask for auctions to respect the following two properties, for any player $i\in[n]$: \begin{itemize} \item \emph{Individual Rationality (IR)}: $u_i(\vecc x|\vecc x_i)\geq 0$ for all $\vecc x\in D$ \item \emph{Incentive Compatibility (IC)}: $u_i(\vecc x|\vecc x_i)\geq u_i((\vecc x_{-i},\vecc x_i')|\vecc x_i)$ for all $\vecc x \in D$ and $\vecc x_i'\in D_i$ \end{itemize} The IR constraint corresponds to the notion of voluntary participation, that is, a bidder cannot harm herself by truthfully taking part in the auction, while IC captures the fundamental property that truthtelling is a dominant strategy\footnote{In this work, we consider Dominant Strategy Incentive Compatibility (DSIC), the strongest notion of incentive compatibility in which the bidders know all values.} for the bidder in the underlying game, i.e.~she will never receive a better utility by lying.
 Auctions that satisfy IC are also called \emph{truthful}.
 From now on we will focus on truthful IR mechanisms, and so we will relax notation $u_i(\vecc x|\vecc x_i)$ to just $u_i(\vecc x)$, considering bidder's utility as a function $u_i:D\map\R_+$.
 The following is an elegant, extremely useful analytic characterization of truthful mechanisms due to~\citet{Rochet:1985aa}.
-For proofs of this we recommend~\citep{Hart:2012uq,Manelli:2007kx}. \begin{theorem} An auction $\mathcal M=(\vecc a,\vecc p)$ is truthful (IC) if and only if the utility functions $u_i$ that induces have the following properties with respect to the $i$-th row coordinates, for all bidders $i$: \begin{enumerate} \item $u_i(\vecc x_{-i},\cdot)$ is a \emph{convex} function \item $u_i(\vecc x_{-i},\cdot)$ is almost everywhere (a.e.) differentiable with The allocation function $\vecc a_i$ is a \emph{subgradient} of $u_i$. \end{enumerate} \end{theorem} Theorem~\ref{thm:truthfulconvex} essentially establishes a kind of correspondence between truthful mechanisms and utility functions.
-Not only every auction induces well-defined utility functions for the bidders, but also conversely, given nonnegative convex functions that satisfy the properties of the theorem we can fully recover a corresponding mechanism from expressions~\eqref{eq:allocationgradient} and~\eqref{eq:revenue}.
+For proofs of this we recommend~\citep{Hart:2012uq,Manelli:2007kx}. \begin{theorem} An auction $\mathcal M=(\vecc a,\vecc p)$ is truthful (IC) if and only if the utility functions $u_i$ that induces have the following properties with respect to the $i$-th row coordinates, for all bidders $i$: \begin{enumerate} \item $u_i(\vecc x_{-i},\cdot)$ is a \emph{convex} function \item $u_i(\vecc x_{-i},\cdot)$ is almost everywhere (a.e.) differentiable with The allocation function $\vecc a_i$ is a \emph{subgradient} of $u_i$. \end{enumerate} \end{theorem} \Cref{thm:truthfulconvex} essentially establishes a kind of correspondence between truthful mechanisms and utility functions.
+Not only does every auction induce well-defined utility functions for the bidders, but also conversely, given nonnegative convex functions that satisfy the properties of the theorem, we can fully recover a corresponding mechanism from expressions~\eqref{eq:allocationgradient} and~\eqref{eq:revenue}.